Robert J. Walls

 Web Security and Privacy

 Domain names have become the Internet’s de facto root of trust.
 In practice, they are also a root of insecurity as common security systems depend on the unfounded assumption that domain ownership remains constant; this leaves users vulnerable to exploitation when domain ownership changes.
-In our [Oakland 2016][oakland16] we find that many seemingly disparate security problems share a root cause in residual domain trust abuse.
+In our Domain-Z work (IEEE Symposium on Security and Privacy 2016), we found that many seemingly disparate security problems share a root cause in residual domain trust abuse.

 Digital Forensics

-DECODE is an inference engine that extracts meaningful information from raw byte streams.
-Read more about it here.
-Liftr incorporates investigator feedback and relevance graphs to improve the results of inference engines like DEC0DE.
-Paper here.
+The DEC0DE project grew out of our mobile phone forensics work (USENIX Security 2011).
+It is an inference engine that extracts meaningful information from raw byte streams.
+Liftr (SPSM 2014) incorporates investigator feedback and relevance graphs to improve the results of inference engines like DEC0DE.

 Science of Security